signalfx/gdi-specification/specification/behaviors.md

 Agents SHOULD make a trace selection decision when a trace root is detected.
 Trace selection MUST be randomized with the following constraints:

-* Default selection rate of 0.01
+* Default selection probability of 0.01
-* Maximum selection rate of 0.10
+* Selection probability in range [0.0, 1.0]

 Agents SHOULD make trace selection decisions based on trace ID.
 Snapshot profiling SHOULD use different trace selection algorithm than samplers